 Wondering if you might be suffering from addiction?
 Take a short quiz to find out.

 Our team of addictionologists, physicians, nurses, dietitians, behavioral specialists, master’s-prepared therapists, and counselors have shared goals: to help you understand your addiction, learn healthier behaviors, and develop coping skills and awareness to avoid relapse and move forward with your life.

 When it’s time for you to transition out of our care, we’ll help you develop a plan to continue recovery through ongoing treatment, 12-Step or other support group meetings.
 And you’ll already have the support of the Herrington McBride Alumni Association, whose members strive to build connections with every adult who successfully completes treatment at Herrington.

-Other components of therapy at Herrington Recovery Center include:
+Other components of therapy include:

-You will have access to community-based support groups, including Alcoholics Anonymous, Narcotics Anonymous and Heroin Anonymous.
+We provide patients with access to community-based support groups, including Alcoholics Anonymous, Narcotics Anonymous and Heroin Anonymous.
 Alumni members of the Herrington McBride Alumni Association lead weekly sessions, share their personal recovery stories and host a quarterly celebration.
 Alumni also lead 12-Step meetings.

 Education or alumni sessions

 Special topic/gender-specific group

 In addition to regular individual therapy sessions with an attending physician, primary therapist, and other team members, residential care specialists are available 24 hours per day.
 They will provide assistance and one-to-one support, motivational enhancement, daily goals, problem solving, feelings identification, and treatment assignments.